drzhelnov/drzhelnov.github.io/usmle.md

 _Notes:_

 * **M1** through **M4** denote years one through four at a [typical U.S. medical school](https://lcme.org/publications/#Standards).
-* _Longitudinal_ is a year-long course interspersed with regular courses.
+* _Longitudinal_ is a year-long course interspersed with the shorter courses.

 </small>